 When his ruler sent him a gift of pre-cooked food, he straightened his mat and was the first person to taste it.
-When his ruler sent him a present of raw meat, he cooked it and offered it to the spirits of his ancestors.
-When his ruler gave him a live animal, he reared it.
+When his ruler sent him a present of raw meat, he cooked it and made an offering to his ancestors.
+When his ruler gave him a livestock, he reared it.
 When dining with his ruler, he was the first one to taste the food after the ruler had performed the sacrificial offering.

 When he fell ill and his ruler came to visit him, he had himself laid with his head facing the east and his body covered by his court dress with a sash laid across it.

 Whenever his ruler summoned him, he would set off without waiting for the horses to be harnessed to his carriage.

 Whenever he visited the Grand Ancestral Temple, he asked about everything that was happening there.

 When a friend died and there was no one to take care of his funeral, he said: “Let me look after it.”